Tipping points in the climate system: Greenland ice sheet disintegration

 The Greenland ice sheet has a tipping point because of the melt-elevation feedback.
-Surface melting reduces the height of the ice sheet.
-As air at a lower altitude is warmer, the ice sheet is then exposed to warmer temperatures, accelerating its melt.
+Surface melting reduces the height of the ice sheet, and air at a lower altitude is warmer.
+The ice sheet is then exposed to warmer temperatures, accelerating its melt.
 A 2021 analysis of sub-glacial sediment at the bottom of a 1.4 km Greenland ice core finds that the Greenland ice sheet melted away at least once during the last million years, and therefore strongly suggests that its tipping point is below the 2.5 C-change maximum temperature increase over the preindustrial conditions observed over that period.
 There is some evidence that the Greenland ice sheet is losing stability, and getting close to a tipping point.

 West Antarctic ice sheet disintegration

 The West Antarctic Ice Sheet (WAIS) is a large ice sheet in Antarctica; in places more than 4 km thick.
-It sits on bedrock mostly below sea level.
+It sits on bedrock mostly below sea level, having formed a deep subglacial basin due to the weight of the ice sheet over millions of years.
 As such, it is in contact with the heat from the ocean which makes it vulnerable to fast and irreversible ice loss.
-A tipping point could be reached if thinning or collapse of the WAIS's ice shelves triggers a feedback loop that leads to rapid and irreversible loss of its ice into the ocean.
-If completely melted, the ice sheet would contribute around 3.3 m of sea level rise.
+A tipping point could be reached once the WAIS's grounding lines (the point at which ice no longer sits on rock and becomes floating ice shelves) retreat behind the edge of the subglacial basin, resulting in self-sustaining retreat in to the deeper basin - a process known as the Marine Ice Sheet Instability (MISI).
+Thinning and collapse of the WAIS's ice shelves is helping to accelerate this grounding line retreat.
+If completely melted, the WAIS would contribute around 3.3 m of sea level rise over thousands of years.

-Ice loss from the WAIS is accelerating.
+Ice loss from the WAIS is accelerating, and some outlet glaciers are estimated to be close to or possibly already beyond the point of self-sustaining retreat.
 The paleo record suggests that during the past few hundred thousand years, the WAIS largely disappeared in response to similar levels of warming and CO_{2} emission scenarios projected for the next few centuries.

 Like with the other ice sheets, there is a counteracting negative feedback - greater warming also intensifies the effects of climate change on the water cycle, which result in an increased precipitation over the ice sheet in the form of snow during the winter, which would freeze on the surface, and this increase in the surface mass balance (SMB) counteracts some fraction of the ice loss.
 In the IPCC Fifth Assessment Report, it was suggested that this effect could potentially overpower increased ice loss under the higher levels of warming and result in small net ice gain, but by the time of the IPCC Sixth Assessment Report, improved modelling had proven that the glacier breakup would consistently accelerate at a faster rate.